o-alquimista/nav-panel/README.md

 Transition orientation is configurable through the `data-vertical-transition` attribute.
 The value of `true` makes it use the height for the transition, while `false` makes it use the width.

+To have your panel close whenever the browser window is resized, set `data-close-on-resize` to true.

 This plugin toggles `aria-expanded`, provides keyboard navigation with the arrow keys and performs focus monitoring to close the panel when it is no longer in focus.
 Currently, only anchor elements `<a>` are supported as focusable panel items.

 ## Installation and Usage